ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 ## Synonym Replacement [](#synonym-replacement)

-In *synonym replacement*, we randomly choose words in a sentenceâ€"often nouns, verbs, adjectives, and adverbsâ€"and replace them with synonyms.
+In *synonym replacement*, we randomly choose words in a sentence""often nouns, verbs, adjectives, and adverbs""and replace them with synonyms.
-For example, we might begin with the sentence â€œThe cat quickly jumped over the lazy dog,â€? and then augment the sentence as follows: â€œThe cat rapidly jumped over the idle dog.â€?
+For example, we might begin with the sentence "The cat quickly jumped over the lazy dog,"? and then augment the sentence as follows: "The cat rapidly jumped over the idle dog."?

 Synonym replacement can help the model learn that different words can have similar meanings, thereby improving its ability to understand and